graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 * ``recoverable_runtime_error`` with a recovery action ``poplar::RecoveryAction::IPU_RESET`` - a ``tensorflow.errors.InternalError`` error
   is raised.
 The error message contains the reason why the error occurred.
 An IPU reset will be performed before the next execution of a Poplar program.
+* Unknown runtime errors - a ``tensorflow.errors.Unknown``  error
+  is raised.
+The error message might contain the reason why the error occurred.
+  When these errors occur manual intervention is required before the system is operational again.
 * All other runtime errors - a ``tensorflow.errors.InternalError`` error
   is raised.
 The error message might contain the reason why the error occurred.
   When these errors occur manual intervention might be required before the